substratum/template/README.md

 The official theme template from the team, for every prospective/current themer who wishes to join the Substratum game!

-There are two types of Substratum as of this date (17/6/17)
+There are three types of Substratum as of this date (17/6/17)
   - Substratum OMS
   - Substratum Samsung
   - Substratum Legacy (RRO)